Arthashastra: Overview of scholarly treatments

 Rangarajan (1987), who re-translated the Arthashastra, states in his Introduction that "some scholars have expressed doubt about the authorship of what we now know as Kautilya's Arthashastra and the date of its composition."
 Regarding the question of multiple authorship, Rangarajan questions Trautman's analysis, pointing to a "uniformity in style" and approvingly citing Kangle that "there is no convincing reason why this work should not be regarded as the work of Kautilya who helped Chandragupta to come to power in Magadha."
-Yet, Rangarajan also refers to a dating of 150 CE, stating that " Kautilya’s greatness is in no way diminished if we choose any date between 1850 and 2300 years ago."
+Yet, Rangarajan also refers to a dating of 150 CE, stating that " Kautilya's greatness is in no way diminished if we choose any date between 1850 and 2300 years ago."

-Rangarajan notes that the science of artha (material well-being, livelihood, economically productive activity, wealth) was not developed by Kautilya.
-He drew from older works, which all are lost, and "Kautilya's is the earliest text that has come down to us."
-One of the possible reason for the disappearance of these earlier literature on Arthashatra could be the Kautilya's comprehensive treatise that made those works redundant, a possibility also mentioned by Olivelle (2013).
+Rangarajan notes that the science of artha (material well-being, livelihood, economically productive activity, wealth) was not developed by Kautilya, but drew from older works that are all lost, and "Kautilya's is the earliest text that has come down to us."
+One possible reason for the disappearance of these earlier literature on Arthashatra could be the Kautilya's comprehensive treatise that made those works redundant, a possibility also mentioned by Olivelle (2013).

 According to Olivelle (2013), the initial text had one major revision, and possibly several minor revisions.
-Olivelle concludes that the oldest layer of text, the "sources of the Kauṭilya", dates from the period 150 BCE–50 CE, consisting of separate treatises from separate authors, (Note: With book 2 possibly combining two different treatises into one book.) confirming Trautmann's analysis.
+Olivelle concludes that the oldest layer of text, the "sources of the Kauṭilya", dates from the period 150 BCE – 50 CE, consisting of separate treatises from separate authors, (Note: With book 2 possibly combining two different treatises into one book.) confirming Trautmann's analysis.
 The "Kauṭilya Recension" was created in the period 50–125 CE by a historic person named Kautilya, compiling selections from these texts into a new shastra, which was likely titled Daņdanīti, "literally the administration of punishment but more broadly the exercise of governance."
 By the time of Manu (mid 2nd century) this recension had gained popularity and authority, as it was this recension which was used by Manu.
 (Note: Manu: